You have cancer.

 If you ask any woman on the street what disease she fears most, she will likely say breast cancer not heart disease, diabetes or something else.
 Wrongly or rightly, breast cancer is probably the disease that conjures up the most fear in a woman and creates feelings of anxiety over body image alterations, illness and yes, death that no woman is prepared to face.

 I was no different…

-Yes, you do have a cancer there, were the words calmly spoken to me over the phone on an ordinary Thursday afternoon last spring by a doctor who was not even mine.
+Yes, you do have a cancer there, were the words calmly spoken to me over the phone on an ordinary Thursday afternoon in spring by a doctor who was not even mine.
 I wondered how he could deliver such news so matter-of-factly, as if he were simply telling me I had an ear infection or strep throat.

 They cannot possibly pertain to you, especially if you are feeling strong, healthy and in control of your life and body.
 The words hang in the air as if unsure of whom they describe.
 You hear the words, but yet you do not.
 You are disconnected to them at first, unable to take ownership of their meaning.
 You are numb and in a state of disbelief and shock.